 Lee Walton is an artist with an expanded practice that includes drawing, performance and social practice.
 Walton experiential art works employ system of rule, chance and open collaboration.
 Lee works with museums, institutions, universities and cities from around the world to develops participatory public events, leads workshops, exhibit and educate.

-Walton is an Associate Professor of Art at the University of North Carolina at Greensboro and Director of Interdisciplinary Art and Social Practice.
-He is currently co-developing the (GPS) Greensboro Project Space, a place that celebrates public life through art, culture and education.
-His work on paper is exclusively represented by Kraushaar Galleries Inc, NY and his experiential work is represented by Alexandra Lawson Gallery in Toowoomba, Australia.
+Walton is a Professor of Art at the University of North Carolina at Greensboro and Director of Interdisciplinary Art and Social Practice and Director of Graduate Program in Art.
+In 2016, he worked directly with Adam Carlin and Lawrence Jenkens to develop the (GPS) Greensboro Project Space, a place that celebrates public life through art, culture and education.

 Masters in Fine Art from the California College of Arts in 2000.
 Professional printer at Crown Point Press in San Francisco, from 1999-2001.
 Invited to attend professional workshops Center For Artistic Activism; Open Society Foundations and Internet For Artists; Creative Time.